 At Rugby High School, we aim to provide an excellent academic education and to develop our students into confident, caring, ambitious and resilient adults who are ready for the next stage of their lives.

 We acknowledge that there is a world of difference between studying for GCSEs and the more focused and academic rigour required of A Level study - we don’t want that to be a leap, but more a sequence of supported steps.
-So we offer individual study skills lessons as part of the curriculum to ensure you complete the full 2 year A Level qualification.
+So we provide individual study skills support to ensure you complete the full 2 year A Level qualifications with confidence.

 Support and Guidance